 Scroll down to read more about the Languedoc-Roussillon

-Languedoc Roussillon, the 'alternative' South of France, stretches along the Mediterranean coast from the Camargue to the Spanish border.
-The Languedoc Roussillon region boasts over 200km of sandy beaches sloping gently into the water therefore ideal for families on holiday in the South of France.
-The Languedoc Roussillon coastline is studded with modern marina resorts and old picturesque ports such as Sète with its maze of canals, or Collioure the pretty harbour town where Matisse and Picasso painted.
+Languedoc Roussillon or Occitanie as it is offically now known, the 'alternative' South of France, stretches along the Mediterranean coast from the Camargue to the Spanish border.
+The Languedoc/Occitanie region boasts over 200km of sandy beaches sloping gently into the water therefore ideal for families on holiday in the South of France.
+The coastline is studded with modern marina resorts and old picturesque ports such as Sète with its maze of canals, or Collioure the pretty harbour town where Matisse and Picasso painted.

-With the many low-cost airlines flying to the Languedoc Roussillon regional airports, it is now easier than ever to get to our Languedoc Villa Rentals, especially in the Bèziers, Carcassonne, Montpellier or Perpignan areas of Languedoc.
+With the many low-cost airlines flying to the regional airports, it is now easier than ever to get to our Languedoc Villa Rentals, especially in the Pezenas, Bèziers, Carcassonne, Montpellier or Perpignan areas of Languedoc.

-The Languedoc Roussillon region is vast and varied so there is sure to be a holiday destination to please everyone’s tastes.
+The Occitanie region is vast and varied so there is sure to be a holiday destination to please everyone’s tastes.
 From stunning architecture to beautiful natural wonders, from vineyards & wine tasting to beautiful Mediterranean beaches.
-Rent one of our fantastic holiday villas in Languedoc and explore the region for yourself!
+Rent one of our fantastic holiday villas in Languedoc Occitanie and explore the region for yourself!

-Languedoc-Roussillon's fascinating capital is France's fastest-growing city, and has changed dramatically from a sleepy old wine town to a trendy modern metropolis.
+One of France's fastest-growing cities it has changed dramatically from a sleepy old wine town to a trendy modern metropolis.
 It is elegant and classical rather like a Paris in the South of France, the main focus point of the city is the Place de la Comédie along with the Opera Comédie.
 Other sights to see include the Musée Fabre, the Porte du Peyrou, the Jardin des plantes which is the oldest botanical garden in France founded in 1593, and the medieval Tour des Pins and Tour de la Babotte.
 Montpellier, Languedoc is also a thriving university town so the atmosphere there is young and lively with plenty of cafés and bars.
-The beaches are not too far from the City, making Montpellier an ideal vacation spot in the Languedoc region of France.
+The beaches are not too far from the City, making Montpellier an ideal vacation spot in the Languedoc-Occitanie region of France.

 With its picturesque canals, Sete brings a touch of Venice to the Languedoc, and is one of the most lively and pleasing towns in the region.
 The port is famous for its nautical jousts: young men dressed in white stand on platforms fixed to large rowing boats and each team tries to knock the other into the water.
 Sete is built on the south eastern side of the Bassin de Thau, A prosperous fishing town it is a great place to visit to try some local fruit de mer.
 South France Villas have amazing luxury beachside villas to rent in Sete.